 Below you will find just a few of the ways you can identify stress, target solutions, and improve your overall mental health and wellbeing.

+Breathing and emotions are directly related.
+When we’re relaxed our breathing is regular, slow, and deep.
+When we’re stress, our breathing is irregular, shallow and rapid.
 Breathing is the easiest, simplest form of self-control.
 Focus on your breathing to calm down, energize, focus, refocus, take a minute, prepare to perform, and regulate your temperature.
 As a start, take a slow, deep inhale, hold it, and then release it slowly.
 Repeat as necessary.